 This section looks at a key competency of emotional resilience - flexibility.
 This lecture gives an overview of this section on flexibility and covers the learning objectives.

 This lecture looks at how your personal preferences influence your attitude to flexibility and impacts upon your behaviour.

 This lecture looks at the behavioural differences between Planning and Spontaneous Types and what these differences mean.

 This lecture explores ways that you can be more flexible irrespective of your preferences.

 Change requires flexibility.
 This lecture looks at how to work with and adapt to change more effectively.

-This practical activity will focus on how you use your time preference and will help you assess your adaptability under pressure.
+This practical activity gets you to assess and focus on how you use your time preference.
+This will help you to understand your adaptability under pressure.